manav-2712/Tiny-Developers/README.md

 # Tiny-Developers
-For this website open net is complusory
+For this website open internet is complusory..